Cole-Pawliw/Solar-System-Simulation/README.md

 # Solar-System-Simulation
 A simulation of the sun, the earth and the moon (not to scale).
 Made using OpenGL in C++.
+Skeleton code was provided in order to create the window and camera (which had been done in a previous assignment).
+The primary code, which includes generating the spheres, applying the textures to the shapes, and using the shaders as part of the viewing pipeline, were all done by me.